 - You can even add a sign up form to your Facebook business page by clicking on “Stuff You Can Add.”

-- Free add-ons include: RSS to Email (to send your latest blog post), Google Analytics, Etsy integration, Survey Monkey surveys, Stats Sharing.
+- Free add-ons include: RSS to Email (to send your latest blog post or news), Google Analytics, Etsy integration, Survey Monkey surveys, Stats Sharing.

 Mad Mimi works with any website.

-MailChimp has always had the Forever Free plan for up to 2,000 subscribers and 12,000 emails a month.
-They now have a drag and drop newsletter editor which makes it much easier to use.
-Because MailChimp has more options than other newsletter choices, some find it more difficult to use.
-Click on the Home link for help.
+MailChimp has always had the Forever Free/New Business plan for up to 2,000 subscribers and 12,000 emails a month.
+They have a drag and drop newsletter editor which makes it easy to use.
+MailChimp has more options than other newsletter choices, but is still fairly straight-forward to use.
 You can:

 - Create your account and verify your domain